A lot or a little?

 - Parents say

 What's the story?

 In ROBIN HOOD: PRINCE OF THIEVES, Robin Hood (Kevin Costner), freshly returned from the Crusades, sees the ruin that the Sheriff of Nottingham (Alan Rickman) and his thugs have brought to England and vows to right the wrongs.
-When his father is murdered, Robin seeks revenge on the sheriff.
-He joins up with Little John, Azeem the Moor (Morgan Freeman), Maid Marian (Mary Elizabeth Mastrantonio), and an army of scrappy villagers in an attempt to get rid of no-good Nottingham and his nasty thugs for good.
+When his father is murdered, Robin seeks revenge on the Sheriff.
+He joins up with Little John, Azeem the Moor (Morgan Freeman), Maid Marian (Mary Elizabeth Mastrantonio), and an army of scrappy villagers in an attempt to get rid of the no-good Sheriff of Nottingham and his nasty thugs for good.

 Is it any good?

 Although this version of the legend reveals more of Robin Hood's backstory, it tries to incorporate something for everyone and is too violent for kids.
 Robin Hood: Prince of Thieves relies on the familiarity of the plot to build extraneous plot twists, upon which most of the suspense lies.
 Viewers will be asking, "When will (x) happen?" as opposed to, "What will happen next?"
 Teens who aren't bothered by this will love the courageous actions of Robin Hood and his Merry Men and the exciting battle sequences.